MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Reader-block.md

         ]
     ]

 You can explore different reader settings in the configurations of the [Examples](./Examples.md).
-For details regarding specific readers see the corresponding wiki pages:
+For details regarding specific readers see these corresponding pages:

 * [CNTK Text Format Reader](./BrainScript-CNTKTextFormat-Reader.md)
 * [UCI Fast Reader (deprecated)](./BrainScript-UCI-Fast-Reader.md)